 If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.

-All fees may be paid in U.S. dollars or the equivalent in CFA.
-We only accept cash.
+All fees may be paid at the embassy in cash.
+We accept U.S. dollars or CFA.
+We do not accept credit cards.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

-Do not make travel plans outside of Burkina Faso
+Do not make travel plans outside of Côte d'Ivoire

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-The consular officer will tell you when to return to the embassy to pick up your passport.
-If you have to travel within Burkina Faso while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+The consular officer will give you instructions on how to pick-up your passport and visa.
+If you have to travel within Côte d'Ivoire while your passport is still with us, please make sure you have a valid picture ID other than your passport.